ramnes/notion-sdk-py/README.md

               'type': 'person'},
              ...]}
 ```

+All API endpoints are available in both the synchronous and asynchronous clients.

 Endpoint parameters are grouped into a single object.
 You don't need to remember which parameters go in the path, query, or body.